NuiS4ncE/heppabot/README.md

 # Example bot and guide

-## Prerequisites

-  - Telegram account
-  - Some knowledge of git

-## Creating your first bot
+## Creating a heppabot on Telegram

 1. Fork or clone this repository
 2. Go to https://telegram.me/BotFather